JoshuaMeier/BandaHospitalApp/README.md

 Justin "Hamebone" Largent

-Special thanks to Andrew Moko for giving us this oppertunity.
+Special thanks to Andrew Moko for giving us this opportunity.